tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 If we add a two breakpoints and step through the code, we can see that we now have "Module" scope:

 **test.html**

 Here, the `myPrivateFunction()` is not visible:

 ![Screenshot](_images/canvas-sprites-ES-6-modules-3.jpg)

 **js/utilities.html**

-But, both functions are visible:
+But here, both functions are visible:

 ![Screenshot](_images/canvas-sprites-ES-6-modules-4.jpg)